kestra-io/docs/content/blogs/2023-05-22-data-orchestration-choosing-the-right-tool.md

 image: /blogs/2023-05-22-data-orchestration-choosing-the-right-tool.jpg
 ---

 The world of data engineering is constantly evolving, especially in the face of the progress introduced by AI.
-Following Marc Lamberti[https://www.linkedin.com/in/marclamberti/] (Head of customer Education at Astronomer) evaluation criteria post[https://www.linkedin.com/feed/update/urn:li:activity:7065329373981089792/] we created this article to utline how Kestra addresses the requirements of organizations in search of a proficient data orchestrator.
+We created this article to outline how Kestra addresses the requirements of organizations in search of a proficient data orchestrator.

 ## Making an Informed Choice: Key Considerations for an Orchestrator